-3.16.3 Deliveries
+3.17.3 Deliveries

-Please refrain from ordering food delivery services such as DoorDash or UberEats for your child's lunch.
-The school staff is not able to commit to receiving and delivering these orders to students in time for their lunch break.
+Student lunches may not be delivered by food delivery services such as DoorDash or UberEats.
 Parents are welcome to personally deliver the food and are even invited to join their children for lunch.

-3.16.4 Food Allergies and Dietary Restrictions
+3.17.4 Food Allergies and Dietary Restrictions